catppuccin/hyprlock/README.md

 -	Q: **_"How to set background?"_**\
 	A: You must save it as `~/.config/background` in png format

+- Q: **_"Where can I get background from demo?"_**\
+  A: You can find gray SVG and PNG [here](https://github.com/catppuccin/catppuccin/tree/main/assets/footers) or extract colored PNG from [Catppuccin for Vivaldi](https://github.com/catppuccin/vivaldi)

 ## 💝 Thanks to

 - [NikSne](https://github.com/NikSneMC)